SussexPAL/PythonCrashCourse/Scripts/further_function.md

     i = i + 1
     foo(i)
 ```
-Maybe you think this is just like like an infinite for loop, and will keep running quite happily forever.
+Maybe you think this is just like like an infinite while loop, and will keep running quite happily forever.
 Unfortunately it's not so simple.
 Say we call our function foo for the first time, it increases i, and then it calls foo again.
 Remember that that first function call hasn't stopped yet - and it WON'T stop, not until the new foo call which IT made has stopped.
 And, of course, THAT one wont stop until its called ANOTHER foo, which will then call another, and another and so on all piled on top of each other.

-Unlike while loop iterations, function calls need to be kept active in memory until they terminate. - so eventually we ARE GOING to run out of space.
+Unlike while loop iterations, function calls need to be kept active in memory until they terminate.
 For this example, none of these function calls ever stop - ever return - because they're all waiting for the one above them to stop.
 Eventually, we ARE GOING to run out of space!

 What happens then, usually, is that the program environment sees what's happening, calls it a stack overflow (a special kind of error), and brings the whole thing to a stop.
 Sometimes this doesn't happen in time and the OS has to step in, freezing or terminating the program.

 If you're very very VERY unlucky, your entire computer might start to slow down, or even crash all together.
 Don't panic *[PAL'S GUIDE TO THE GALAXY: DON'T PANIC]*, modern systems are VERY unlikely to just let this happen.
 But still, much better to be careful.

 [SIDE CAM]
 This has all been doom and gloom, does this mean recursion is just stupid and dangerous?
-Actually, no - we just need to make sure that the call stack doesn't just keep growing in perpetuity.
+Actually, no - we just need to make sure that the call stack doesn't just keep growing forever.
 We do this by introducing a "base case", a case in which a recursive call is NOT made, and the process can return.
 Take a look:
 ``` py
 def foo(i):
     print(i)